mrdavtan/Local_FAISS_RAG/README.md

 This is a module I'm using as part of a larger project, using prompts and basic flow from Madhav Thaker's excellent notebook (see link above and below).
 What is different about this implementation is that I removed langchain to reduce package dependencies and unnecessary abstractions/wrappers.
 The functionality is broken down into modules, and I built it with automation in mind, to be run in the shell with command line arguments.

 Essentially, this is a Retrieval Augmented Generation (RAG) system using the Mistral 7B language model running locally and FAISS (Facebook AI Similarity Search) for local vector indexing.
-It allows you to index content from a folder with json files, and then engage in a conversational question-answering session based on the indexed informiation.
+It allows you to index content from a folder with json files, and then engage in a conversational question-answering session based on the indexed information.

 ## Description